Social Compact in a Changing World

 At the center of this debate is the “social compact,” an entity’s explicit or implicit agreement with society about the value it creates.
 Social compact encompasses concepts such as accountability, legitimacy, transparency, and public trust.
 For governments, corporations, nonprofits and philanthropies, the social compact can change as a result of shifting external circumstances, political and economic conditions, or prevailing views on private wealth and public responsibility.
 A philanthropic organization’s social compact can also reflect shifting notions of how it views its role in society, demonstrates value, interacts with stakeholders, and expresses accountability.

-Given the increased scrutiny surrounding private philanthropy, the time is ripe to explore the social compact as applied to philanthropic institutions, and how those entities are interpreting shifting social norms and adjusting to new realities.
+This report, Social Compact in a Changing World: How Foundations are Grappling with Growing Scrutiny and Critique, explores the social compact as applied to philanthropic institutions, and how those entities are interpreting shifting social norms and adjusting to new realities.

 Read our full publication here: Social Compact in a Changing World